MTEmpty/WindowsScripts/cleanup/README.md

   - This file contains general configs
 - cleanup_config.json
   - This contains list of paths to be cleaned up and how they will be cleaned.

+## Tests

+Run the tests before using the cleanup tool.
+Tests can be run by running `pytest tests.py` while in the `cleanup` directory